pranavtbhat/Gsoc2016/README.md

 My project for Google Summer of Code 2016.

 ## General Performance Tips
+- In general a low allocation count implies better performance.
+A very high allocation count usually indicates some form of type incompatibility or poor type handling.
+- The `@time` macro isn't very good at measuring performance, especially for small operations.
+Try `BenchmarkTools` instead.
 - Use array comprehensions instead of map.
 Much faster, with far fewer allocations.
 - `Sizehint!` to reduce allocation count.